xingzhou/containercafe/README.md

 are described by files, are important parts of OpenRadiant's modularity.
 This includes the inventory contracts that establish the orthogonality between (a) how machines are provisioned and (b) how software is installed on them.
+This also includes the concept of networking plugins, the convention for where temporary and not-temporary files are kept on the installer machine(s), and the considerations for deploying in a context where external repositories can not be reached.
 See [the Ansible doc](docs/ansible.md) for details.

 ### The installer machine